Main content | back to top

 Shell’s catalyst company, CRI/Criterion, has spent around four years using dedicated facilities in Europe in full-time production to provide the thousands of tonnes of catalysts that were needed for the start of production at Pearl GTL.

 Combined, the total surface area of these catalysts is equal to almost 18 times the size of the State of Qatar.
 On this scale, huge volumes of gas are exposed to the catalysts’ chemically treated surface, maximising the rate of chemical GTL-reactions.
 The vast surface area is the result of a catalyst’s many nano-sized inner channels, which create high porosity.

 The catalysts accelerate a reaction that converts synthesis gas (a mixture of hydrogen and carbon monoxide) into the hydrocarbon molecules that form GTL wax — the basis for the production of finished GTL products.

 New cobalt catalyst

 Advances in technology have been crucial to making the process work efficiently on a large scale.
-Among other things, Shell’s development of a new advanced proprietary cobalt synthesis catalyst has already significantly increased output of the GTL products on a commercial scale at Bintulu.
-The Pearl GTL plant’s 24 reactors will use this new catalyst.
+Among other things, Shell’s development of a new advanced proprietary cobalt synthesis catalyst has already significantly increased output of GTL products on a commercial scale at Bintulu.
+The Pearl GTL plant’s 24 reactors use this new catalyst.

-For Shell, the start up of Pearl GTL was the culmination of more than three decades of research, the filing of around 3,500 GTL-related patents and the development of some of the world's most advanced cobalt synthesis catalysts.
+For Shell, the start-up of Pearl GTL was the culmination of more than three decades of research, the filing of around 3,500 GTL-related patents and the development of some of the world's most advanced cobalt synthesis catalysts.